 The global financial system has a strong influence on the future of our planet.
-By directing finance flows into sustainable activities (sustainable finance), the finance industry has great potential to change markets and contribute to shaping economic systems in a sustainable way.
+By directing finance flows into sustainable activities (sustainable finance), the financial industry has great potential to change markets and contribute to shaping economic systems in a sustainable way.
 The Swiss financial centre plays a leading global role in this area and is therefore making a positive contribution.

 The role of the Swiss Bankers Association